cept73/digiid-php-port-knock/README.md

 Task
 =========================================================================================================

+Linux: server DigiID firewall
+What its do:
+1️⃣ Open on server for everybody only two ports: 80 (http), 443 (https).
+Close all others.
+2️⃣ When user enter url of server, he arrive to web-site with DigiID authentication 3️⃣ If he is there for a first time, system prompts for registration.
+User may enter secret words (which set by admin before) and became "friendly user".
+Also admin may change theirs state throw mysql.
+4️⃣ After successfull log in for  good users IPs, system will  open other ports (list can be tuned throw firewall) 5️⃣ When user end his work, he may click Close connection and system close door for his IP.
+6️⃣ If he didnt close and gone, system clear list of current logged users daily at 1 o'clock

-For example, you want to use port 1234 on your server for Remote Desktop Protocol connections.
+Windows: for example, you want to use port 1234 on your server for Remote Desktop Protocol connections.
 Such connections must be unavailable directly to anybody, only after user authentication with Digi-ID.
 For exclusion, local network may connect without authentication.

+If you like this project, donate some digibytes to DPZ9BncvaCRx7vMXN6dAQNnXzTP6JVahqj

 https://www.youtube.com/watch?v=pLrQycud5GI